 Aftercare Protects Your New Sobriety After Methadone Addiction Treatment

-Because addiction’s a chronic condition, there isn’t a cure.
+Because addiction is a chronic condition, there isn’t a cure.
 Methadone addiction rehab breaks the hold the drug has on you.
-Furthermore, it helps you understand what triggers might cause you to relapse.
+Furthermore, it helps you understand what triggers might cause you to relapse and teaches you coping mechanisms to manage those triggers.
 That’s why aftercare is an essential treatment aspect.

-If there’s a hiccup along the way, you return to the facility.
-Methadone addiction treatment can continue on an outpatient basis.
-Remember, you’re in charge of your recovery.
+If there’s a hiccup along the way, you can return to the facility and then continue on an outpatient basis.
+Remember, you have a supportive and caring staff that is invested in your recovery.
 It’s an empowerment that works well for clients.
 Learn more about your options today.